-During the FY 21-22, the metal business has shown a steady growth with increased profitability.
+During the FY 22-23, the metal business has shown a steady growth with increased profitability.
 The demand for metal products have increased and a good market exists - both within the country and for exports.
+With imposition of Export duty @ 15% during the period May' 2022 to November' 2022 the exports were adversely affected.
+However, your Company did well to substitute the shortfall with domestic sales.

-We also foresee a steady demand for Galvanised Steel Coils/Sheets during the FY 22-23 also with increased investments in Infrastructure, and real estate.
+We also foresee a steady demand for Galvanised Steel Coils/Sheets during the FY 23-24 with increased investments in Infrastructure, and real estate.

-Colour Coated Steel sheets are also showing aconsistent demand with their wide usage in Industrial construction, Pre-Engineered Buildings, Cold storage facilities, Sandwich Panels, False ceilings.
+Colour Coated Steel sheets are showing a consistent demand with their wide usage in Industrial construction, Pre-Engineered Buildings, Cold storage facilities, Sandwich Panels, False ceilings.
 Even in the appliance sector, the usage of Colour Coated Metal Sheets is gaining wide acceptance.